Featured image - Best Keyboards for Kids and Beginners

 The best brands

 On this list, we’ve selected the best piano brands for kids and beginners.
-We’ve chosen these brands because they offer great value for money.
-Brands like our very own Gear4music pianos or Alesis offer some fantastic instruments for very affordable prices.
-Other brands have been chosen for the quality of their lesson features.
+We’ve chosen these brands because they offer great value for money, innovative designs, and great educational features such as dual or split modes and app compatibility.

-Yamaha has “Flowkey” which is an online interactive learning resource for piano, many of their pianos come with a free trial to this.
+Yamaha has “Flowkey”, which is an online interactive learning resource for piano; many of their pianos come with a free trial to this.
 Casio has a similar app, Casio Music Space.
-This app also offers interactive learning resources as well as the ability to connect with your instrument via Bluetooth to interact with it.
+This app also offers interactive learning resources, as well as the ability to connect with your instrument via Bluetooth to interact with it.
+To learn more, have a read of our guide to the best piano brands.

 What is a velocity-sensitive keyboard?

 A velocity-sensitive keyboard can detect how fast you press down a key.
-Faster velocities usually translate to a louder volume, lower velocities can mean a quieter volume.
-This is great for teaching the basics of controlling your touch on the keyboard and playing expressively.
+Faster velocities usually translate to a louder volume; lower velocities mean a quieter volume.
+This is great for teaching children how to control their touch on the keyboard in order to play expressively.

 Methods for learning the piano/keyboard

 There are many ways to learn piano and keyboard.
-You can use workbooks, have online lessons, take an online course, have in-person lessons, or even teach yourself.
+You can use workbooks, take online lessons, attend in-person lessons, or even teach yourself.
 All these methods have their benefits and drawbacks.
 It can be hard to figure out which is best.
 We have a helpful article here that will give you an overview of the best methods for learning the piano.

 What’s the best age to start?